Bogdan54/UPTRT-BSPD/README.md

 ## Getting Started
 To view or modify the PCB design, you will need to have KiCad installed on your system.
 Follow these steps to get started:

-Clone this repository to your local machine using
+1. Clone this repository to your local machine using
 > git clone https://github.com/Bogdan54/UPTRT-BSPD.git
-Open the KiCad project files located in the PCB/Using 74HC74N with potentiometer/ directory.
+2. Open the KiCad project files located in the PCB/Using 74HC74N with potentiometer/ directory.
-Use KiCad to view or modify the schematic, layout, and component placement.
+3. Use <a href="https://www.kicad.org/">KiCad</a> to view or modify the schematic, layout, and component placement.
-Generate the necessary output files, such as Gerber files, for PCB manufacturing.
+4. Generate the necessary output files, such as Gerber files, for PCB manufacturing.

 ## Manufacturing
 To manufacture the UPTRT-BSPD PCB, follow these steps:

-Review the manufacturing specifications in the documentation.
+1. Review the manufacturing specifications in the documentation.
-Generate the required Gerber files using the KiCad project.
+2. Generate the required Gerber files using the KiCad project.
-Submit the Gerber files to your chosen PCB manufacturer.
+3. Submit the Gerber files to your chosen PCB manufacturer.
-Review the manufactured PCB for quality and ensure it meets the specified dimensions and specifications.
+4. Review the manufactured PCB for quality and ensure it meets the specified dimensions and specifications.

 ## Documentation
 For detailed documentation of the PCB design, including the schematic overview, component selection, layout considerations, and manufacturing specifications, please refer to the documentation files provided in the repository.